markterweele/windows-itpro-docs/windows/deployment/performance-lab/testing-methodology.md

 ### Running the test

-1. The benchmarks are typically located in Graphics sections of the settings within the game (for example, Shadow of the Tomb Raider: Display and Graphics; Cyberpunk 2077: Graphics, B).
+1. The benchmarks are typically located in Graphics sections of the settings within the game (for example, Shadow of the Tomb Raider®: Display and Graphics; Cyberpunk 2077®: Graphics, B).

 1. Run benchmark.